Commuting-Liftable Subgroups of Galois Groups II: Introduction

+Furthermore, it turns out that the ordered structure of $\Vc_{K,n}$ is also encoded group theoretically, as follows.
+Let $v,w$ be two valuations of $K$ such that $\Gamma_v$ and $\Gamma_w$ contain no non-trivial $\ell$-divisible convex subgroups (e.g. $v,w \in \Vc_{K,n}$).
+It follows from the results of this paper (Lemma \ref{lem:v_H}, in particular), that $v \leq w$ (i.e. $v$ is coarser than $w$) if and only if $I_v^n \leq I_w^n$.
+In particular, each element $v$ of $\Vc_{K,n}$ is uniquely determined by the subgroup $I_v^n$ of $\Gc_K^{a,n}$.
+Theorem \ref{thm:main-thm-intro-maximal}(2), in particular, gives a group-theoretical recipe to recover the subgroups $I_v^n$ of $\Gc_K^{a,n}$ for $v \in \Vc_{K,n}$.
+Therefore, this theorem shows that the structure of $\Vc_{K,n}$, as a partially ordered set, is encoded group-theoretically using $\Gc_K^{c,N}$.
+See Remark \ref{remark:main-detect-thm-mu} for a more detailed discussion.

-By enlarging the group $\Gc_K^{c,N}$ we can detect which of those valuations $v$ in the theorem above have residue characteristic different from $\ell$.
-This therefore gives a group-theoretical recipe to detect decomposition and inertia subgroups of valuations $v \in \Vc_{K,n}$ whose residue characteristic is different from $\ell$.
+By enlarging the group $\Gc_K^{c,N}$ we can also detect which of those valuations $v$ in the theorem above have residue characteristic different from $\ell$.
+This therefore gives a group-theoretical recipe to detect the usual decomposition and inertia subgroups of valuations $v \in \Vc_{K,n}$ whose residue characteristic is different from $\ell$.
+This is essentially the content of our next main theorem.
+Before we state the theorem, we recall the notation $K_A := (K^{a,n})^A$ for a subgroup $A \leq \Gc_K^{a,n}$.